 The World Champions looked like just that last night as they defeated the new look Miami Marlins 4-1 to officially open Marlins Ballpark.
 Most of the ballpark’s “firsts” are now attributed to Cardinals’ players.
 The first hit was Carlos Beltran.
 He was also the first run scored.
 The first RBI was to David Freese.
 The first strikeout went to Josh Johnson, but he was the batter as Kyle Lohse fanned him in the bottom of the 3rd.
 We did not, however, get to see the new home run sculpture get a use.

 David Freese had a spectacular postseason.
 He then had an amazing offseason that included a stop by Jay Leno’s show and presenting at the CMA Awards with Erin Andrews.
 The question will now be, can he put it all together, have the season everyone thinks he can have, and then take his place as one of the league’s premiere third basemen?
-Of course, that’s what we asked last spring and unfortunately it … Continue reading

 Second base looks to be one of the more interesting positions in 2012.
 The perceived incumbent, Skip Schumaker, is looking at more of a utility role than in years past while both Daniel Descalso and Tyler Greene have been mentioned as potential starters by Cardinals’ GM John Mozeliak.
 It certainly looks to be the only real positional battle for the Cards entering spring training and it will be one that will have clearly defined battle lines.

 This month’s United Cardinal Bloggers project is to break down what we thought the top-5 Cardinals Stories of 2011 were.
 Albert Pujols‘ departure and the Cardinals winning the World Series will be two very big stories that my fellow bloggers will likely be hitting on today.
 But those are easy.
 That’s the low hanging fruit.
 What really contributed to the Cardinals being there in October and getting their chance to come through and why?
 That’s what I’m going for.

 It was a field of six candidates.
 Jose Oquendo, Chris Maloney, Ryne Sandberg, Joe McEwing, Terry Francona, and Matheny.
 According to the team, after each interview they ranked their board of potential candidates.
 After his interview, Matheny went to #1 and stayed there, despite his lack of experience.